4 THINGS TO CONSIDER WHEN FIGURING OUT HOW TO MAKE YOUR MONEY LAST IN RETIREMENT

-Since there is no exact timeline on how long we will live or what our future may hold, it’s understandable to have questions and concerns about the road ahead.
+Since no one knows how long we will live or what our future may hold, it’s understandable to have questions and concerns about the road ahead.

-Whether you are already retired or just beginning to consider your retirement years, the question "Will I outlive my money" is most likely a top concern.
-Thankfully, there are several ways you can increase the odds that your finances will last as long as your retirement chapter.
-Here are a few options to help your money last and work in your favor during these milestone years:
+Whether you are already retired or just beginning to consider your retirement years, the question "Will I outlive my money?" is most likely a top concern.
+Thankfully, there are several ways you can increase the odds that your savings will last as long as your retirement.
+Here are four tips to help your money last and work in your favor during these milestone years:

-If you’re passionate about your career or enjoy helping others, you may benefit from waiting to retire for an extra year or two.
-Not only does staying involved increase your overall standard of living, but if you’re healthy enough and willing to continue working, your Social Security could end up being greater in your remaining years.
+If you’re passionate about your career or enjoy helping others through your work, you may benefit from waiting to retire for an extra year or two.
+If you’re healthy enough and willing to continue working, not only does waiting mean that you can save more for retirement, but your Social Security benefits could end up being greater.

-This will also allow your retirement assets to have an extra year to expand and strengthen.
-Encouraging your wealth to last throughout your retirement is easier to manage when you’re still earning and your finances don’t need to work as hard to last.
+This will also allow your retirement assets to have an extra year to grow to give you an extra cushion.
+Encouraging your wealth to last throughout your retirement is easier to manage when you’re still earning, and your finances don’t need to work as hard.

 We all know that being sick can take a toll and is quite costly.
 Making healthier choices throughout our lifetime can help reduce the odds of suffering from conditions such as diabetes, high blood pressure, arthritis, or other chronic illnesses, in turn lowering healthcare expenses.

-As we grow closer to retirement, it’s important to take into account that spending money on a healthy lifestyle, as well as receiving regular screenings and accurate medical care, can help improve quality of life.
-Spending a sufficient amount on preventative care now can be beneficial to lowering more costly expenses in the future.
+As we grow closer to retirement, it’s important to consider that spending money on a healthy lifestyle, as well as receiving regular screenings and accurate medical care, can help improve quality of life.
+Spending a sufficient amount on preventative care now can be beneficial to possibly avoiding more costly expenses in the future.

 When it comes to funding your retirement, most Americans use a combination of Social Security, savings and pensions.
-It’s important to set yourself up for success and think outside of the box since these details may not always meet your expectations.
+It’s important to set yourself up for success and make good choices now for your future.

 Keeping in mind the structure of your costs and the details of your income now as a pre-retiree will help you maintain your wealth in the long run and throughout your retirement.
 Remaining in control of your finances and always being aware of how much you’re spending will allow you to focus your time and energy on the experiences that matter most to you.

-As always, if you need to review your retirement plan, we are here to help.
-All it takes is a complimentary review of your current situation.
+It all starts with a complimentary review of your retirement plan.
 If it’s good, we’ll tell you.
 If it has gaps, we’ll help you find ways to fill them.
-Call of schedule your review with us today.
+Call us at 908-782-0001 or click below to schedule your review with us today!